 Tinted car windows add a certain glamour to a street performance car in Edmonds.
 However, the tint also requires specific regular maintenance.
 Otherwise, bubbles will start to form.

 Washing Tinted Car Windows the Right Way

-The two main materials you need are a microfiber cloth and ammonia-free soap mixed in water.
+The two materials you need are a microfiber cloth and ammonia-free soap mixed with water.
 We suggest that you wash the windows last when washing your car, and avoid washing the edges of the window.
 Water and soap can seep between the glass and tint, leading to the dreaded bubbles.
 If bubbles do form, force the air out of the bubble by pushing the air out using a credit card or similar object.